rlucas11/panelCodeR/info.md

-# Package Development Information

 This page describes the structure of the package for future reference when adding features.
-The package is broken down into the following files, which include the following functions.
+This page describes the general approach I used when creating this package and then describes the internal functions used, structured by the file in which they reside.

 # Approach